 The goal and mission of the Expert Council of German Foundations on Integration and Migration (SVR) is to provide research-based and practically oriented policy advice in the field of integration and migration as well as to provide critical policy support.
 Every spring, the SVR publishes an annual report which analyses trends in integration and migration and provides concrete recommendations and options for action.

 The interdisciplinary Expert Council is made up of nine professors who have proven expertise in integration and migration in their field.
-The founding chairman was the renowned migration researcher Prof. Dr. Klaus J. Bade.
+The founding chairperson was the renowned migration researcher Prof. Dr. Klaus J. Bade.
 The new institution was presented at a press conference in Berlin in October 2008.

 Documents on the formation of the Expert Council – Press conference on 15 October 2008 in Berlin: